Skip navigation

 What is fluoroscopy?

 Fluoroscopy is a type of x-ray that shows organs, tissues, or other internal structures moving in real time.
 Standard x-rays are like still photographs.
-Fluoroscopy is like a movie.
-It shows body systems in action.
+Fluoroscopy is like a video.
+It shows your body systems in action.
 These include the cardiovascular (heart and blood vessels), digestive, and reproductive systems.
-The procedure can help your health care provider evaluate and diagnose a variety of conditions.
+Fluoroscopy allows your health care provider to watch your organs or structures as they function, such as your heart beating, lungs inflating, or intestines moving food.
+The procedure can help your provider evaluate and diagnose a variety of conditions.

 What is it used for?

 Fluoroscopy is used in many types of imaging procedures.
-The most common uses of fluoroscopy include:
+It can be used to guide your provider during a procedure visually or to help diagnose a health condition.
+Some of the most common uses of fluoroscopy include:

 • Barium swallow or barium enema.
-In these procedures, fluoroscopy is used to show the movement of the gastrointestinal (digestive) tract.
+In these procedures, fluoroscopy shows the movement of the gastrointestinal (digestive) tract.

 • Cardiac catheterization.
 In this procedure, fluoroscopy shows blood flowing through the arteries.
-It is used to diagnose and treat some heart conditions.
+It is used to diagnose and treat some heart diseases.

 • Guidance in orthopedic surgery.
-Fluoroscopy may be used by a surgeon to help guide procedures such as joint replacement and fracture (broken bone) repair.
+A surgeon may use fluoroscopy may be used by a surgeon to help guide procedures such as joint replacement and fracture (broken bone) repair.

 • Hysterosalpingogram.
-In this procedure, fluoroscopy is used to provide images of a woman's reproductive organs.
+In this procedure, fluoroscopy is used to provide images of female reproductive organs.

 Why do I need fluoroscopy?

 You may need a fluoroscopy if your provider wants to check the function of a particular organ, system, or other internal part of your body.
-You may also need fluoroscopy for certain medical procedures that require imaging.
+You may also need fluoroscopy for certain medical procedures that require imaging guidance.
+This could include surgery or the placement of a stent.

 What happens during fluoroscopy?